FrezerZewdu/project-pulse-dashboard/test.md

 # Frontend Developer Assessment - Project Pulse Dashboard

+⚠️ **NOTICE: This assessment has been updated!**

+## 🔄 New Version Available

+This repository now includes a **revised 3-hour assessment** that focuses on:
+- ✅ Algorithmic thinking and problem-solving
+- ✅ Custom algorithm implementation
+- ✅ Data structures and optimization
+- ✅ Better prediction of technical interview success

+👉 **See `ASSESSMENT.md` and `README-ASSESSMENT.md` for the new focused assessment.**

+The basic API integration, filtering, and UI work has been **pre-implemented** so candidates can focus on demonstrating algorithmic skills.

+---

+## Original Assessment (Below)

+This was the original assessment.
+It's still valid, but the new version (above) is recommended for better evaluation of problem-solving skills.

 Welcome!
 This assessment will evaluate your frontend development skills by having you implement several features for the Project Pulse Dashboard application.

 ## 📋 Overview